Top 18 Places to Visit in Mahabaleshwar With Family

 There is an old mansion in the vicinity of the cliff, but it is now dilapidated.
-It is likely that it will be demolished, and a picnic shed will be designed in its place so that tourists can enjoy.
+It is likely that it will be demolished, and a picnic shed will be designed in its place so that tourists can enjoy it.

-Driving down the State Highway number 72, you can find Raigad Fort at a distance of 83 kilometres from Mahabaleshwar and 138 kilometres from Pune in Raigad district of Maharastra.
+Driving down State Highway number 72, you can find Raigad Fort at a distance of 83 kilometres from Mahabaleshwar and 138 kilometres from Pune in Raigad district of Maharashtra.
+It is one of the best places to visit in Mahabaleshwar.
 It boasts of a popular trekking trail, and it is a famous fort near Mumbai as well as Mahabaleshwar.
 It also comes under the Lonavala Tour circuit.
 Yet, getting to the fort on foot is not an easy job.
 You have to climb approximately 1400-1450 steps before getting into the fort.
 Thankfully, there is a ropeway, too.
 In fact, this fort near Mahabaleshwar is the only fort in the whole of Maharashtra with a ropeway.
 Nevertheless, for the young at heart and enthusiasts, trekking to the fort is very popular although it is an arduous trek, especially during the summer season.

 You can see the ruins of three watchtowers in the front façade of the palace which overlooks Ganga Sagar Lake, a man-made lake next to the fort.
 You can also go through the ruins of the fort market.